Jun 14, 2019

 STUART RITCHIE: It might be a lot more complicated than that.

-SIDDHARTHA MUKHERJEE: There is something captured on the IQ test called G. I don't have a problem with G. It maybe it sends a shiver down my spine because of human history.
+SIDDHARTHA MUKHERJEE: There is something captured on the IQ test called G. I don't have a problem with G. It maybe sends a shiver down my spine because of human history.
 I don't have a problem with it fundamentally.
 It's a fact.
 But I do have an argument making a simple one-to-one translation between that idea and this thing, this word that carries so much value and meaning.
-The word being intelligence.
+The word being 'intelligence.'

 JAD: Is there a better word?